2013 Colorado wildfires: Royal Gorge fire

 A fire started one mile west of Cañon City near the Royal Gorge Park, on June 11.
 The same day, the high winds caused the fire to jump the gorge into the park, resulting in the loss of 48 structures.
 The famous Royal Gorge Bridge suffered minor damage; only 32 of the planks on the deck were burned.
 During the fire, 905 inmates from the Colorado Territorial Correctional Facility were evacuated.
 3,218 acres were burned as of June 17, and the cause remains unknown.

 Black Forest fire

 The same day as the Royal Gorge Fire, a fire was sparked near Shoup Road and Darr Drive in Black Forest.
 The fire quickly grew to 8000 acre acres by the next day.
 It destroyed 511 homes, and took the lives of two people.
 The fire eventually grew to 14280 acre, and was fully contained by June 20.
-The fire is currently the most destructive wildfire in Colorado history, surpassing the 2012 Waldo Canyon Fire, which destroyed 346 homes.
+Until the Marshall Fire in 2021, the Black Forest fire was the most destructive wildfire in Colorado history.
 The exact cause of the blaze is currently under investigation, but it is believed to be started by a human.